-Why do you think a waterfall is called a "waterfall"?
-Look at the picture above.
-Where does all that water come from?
+- Why do you think a waterfall is called a waterfall?

-Niagara Falls is located on the border of New York in the United States, and Ontario, Canada.
+Niagara Falls is located on the border of New York in the United States and Ontario, Canada.

 The water that goes down the falls comes from the Niagara River, which stems from Lake Ontario.
 All the water from Niagara Falls eventually ends up in the Atlantic Ocean.

 Think about a time you saw something floating in a river.

 Rivers are flowing bodies of water.
 This causes weathering and erosion.
 Weathering and erosion can occur when a river breaks down the area it flows by and carries the rocks to a new part.

 - Would you like to visit Niagara Falls?
 Why or why not?

-After sharing your facts, move on to the Got It? section to take a tour of Niagara Falls.
+After sharing your facts, move to the Got It? section to take a tour of Niagara Falls.